-New Software: to better quantify the focus I modified the seeing monitor software to display the amount of energy from Polaris that is captured by a 5x5 pixel box (3.75 micron pixels) and a 9x9 box.
+New Software: to better quantify the focus I modified the seeing monitor software to display the amount of energy from Polaris that is captured by a 5x5 pixel box and a 9x9 box.
 My reasoning is that the smallest seeing measurement will result when the energy is most concentrated.
 The new screen is shown in Figure One.